 The general accreditation requirements are stated in two booklets.
 HKAS 002 contains the regulations.
 They govern the operation of HKIAS and the duties and benefits of accredited inspection bodies.
 HKIAS 003 spells out the technical and administrative criteria.
 Specific requirements for consumer product inspection are given in HKIAS Supplementary Criteria No. 1.
 It covers the requirements for approved inspectors, approved signatories and other requirements specific to consumer product inspection.
 Specific requirements for construction products inspections are given in HKIAS Supplementary Criteria No. 2 on general construction products and HKIAS Supplementary Criteria No. 3 on welding inspection.
 Specific requirements for indoor air quality inspection is given in HKIAS Supplemetary Criteria No. 4.

 Inspection bodies interested in obtaining accreditations for consumer products inspection may contact HKAS Senior Accreditation Officer, Mr. K W Chen and for construction products and welding inspection, please contact HKAS Senior Accreditation Officer, Mr. K M Heung.
-For indoor air quality inspections may contact HKAS Senior Accreditation Officer, Mr. K M Heung , for further information.
+For indoor air quality inspections may contact HKAS Senior Accreditation Officer, Dr Daria C H Wong , for further information.